How Do NHL Odds Work?

 Ultimately oddsmakers are on the sportsbook team.
 They are trying to reduce the risk of sportsbooks losing big.
 That’s why books hate it when a big favorite wins, because they lose more heavily.

-In the case of NHL moneyline and spread/puckline bets, odds makers will look at everything from previous matchups, current form and key player injuries to determine the odds.
+In the case of NHL moneyline and spread/puckline bets, odds makers will look at everything from previous matchups, current form and key NHL player props injuries to determine the odds.
 It isn’t that simple of course, with algorithms and 'big-data' also going into it, but this gives you an idea.

 To be fair, it’s not too different to our predictive analytics model where 10,000 simulations of each NHL game are conducted, based on the variables above, and to give you an unrivaled edge before you make that winning play.